 - Need a renewed strength to keep on your no-sex journey

 For some reason I may be in the minority.
-I started my celibacy journey quite some time ago due feeling conviction by God.
+I started my celibacy journey quite some time ago due feeling convicted by God.
 I could relate to what the book was saying, but it did not really apply to now.
 I have been through much of what they were talking about.
 The book was very advice heavy.
 And this not bad, depending on what you like to read.

 For me personally I would have like to hear more intimate stories about the couple’s relationship and how hard it was for them to wait for sex.
 I mean she is an attractive woman and he is an attractive man so I know there was some temptation.
 They spoke about temptation in the book BUT gave the “text book” spiritual answers to it.
 I wanted to hear how they actually applied it in real life.